Copa América on United States television

-CONMEBOL Copa América (CONMEBOL America Cup), known until 1975 as the South American Football Championship (Campeonato Sudamericano de Fútbol in Spanish and Copa Sul-Americana de Futebol in Portuguese), is the main men's soccer tournament contested among national teams from CONMEBOL.
+CONMEBOL Copa América, known until 1975 as the South American Football Championship (Campeonato Sudamericano de Fútbol in Spanish and Copa Sul-Americana de Futebol in Portuguese), is the main men's soccer tournament contested among national teams from CONMEBOL.
 It is the oldest international soccer competition.
 The competition determines the champion of South America.
 Since the 1990s, teams from North America and Asia have also been invited to participate.

 History

 Early history on pay-per-view (1995-1999)

 Matches in 1995 were only offered by Prime Network to Americans via pay-per-view or in closed-circuit theaters.

 In 1997, seventeen out of 26 matches, including all elimination games, were offered through satellite distributors PrimeStar and Fox Sports Direct.
 The other eight first-round games and third-place match could be seen via satellite on Fox Sports Americas.
 The cost was $12.95 for each first-round game and $15.95 for each of the others.
 Commentary was made available both in English and Spanish.

 Two years later, Fox Sports offered 17 games from Paraguay on pay-per-view at $15 per match or $100 for the whole tourney.
 The final however, between Brazil and Uruguay was made available on Fox Sports Español.